joelakwam/movie-reviews-sentiment-analyzer/README.md

-# Movie Reviews Sentiment Classifier
+# MOVIE REVIEWS SENTIMENT ANALYZER.
 A Machine Learning model that analyzes movie reviews and categorizes them as either, **POSITIVE** or **NEGATIVE**.

 ## Why Did I Create This Project?